Tulum (song)

-"Tulum" is a song recorded and performed by the Mexican singer-songwriter and rapper Peso Pluma and the American band Grupo Frontera.
+"Tulum" is a song recorded and performed by the Mexican singer Peso Pluma and the American band Grupo Frontera.
 It was written by the singer, by Andrés Correa Ríos and Edgar Barrera, the latter also produced it.
 It was released on 29 June 2023, as the fifth official single for Peso Pluma's third studio album, Génesis, in the deluxe version.
 The song was surprise posted alongside its music video on Peso Pluma's official YouTube channel.

 Background and release

 After the music of both artists was the topic of conversation in several of the morning conferences of the President of Mexico Andrés Manuel López Obrador who recommended and broadcast live songs like "No Se Va", "Frágil" and "Un x100to" by Grupo Frontera, and that on the other hand he was against the music of Peso Pluma and the corridos tumbados since this "encourages the consumption of drugs and violence", and that the subject was not discussed in the media, the song was launched in a surprise way, which, contrary to the president's opinion, does not speak of violence and excesses as a form of protest.

 The release occurred after announcing on social networks on June 29, 2023, at the same time of the release of the deluxe version of the Génesis.